CALL NOW FOR A FREE CONSULTATION:888-407-2955

 It’s always a good idea to check for recalls before pursuing a lemon law claim if you’re having a mechanical or electrical problem with your Jeep.
 Under a recall, the manufacturer will repair the problem free of charge.
 You can simply enter your Jeep’s vehicle identification number (VIN) on this National Highway Traffic Safety Administration (NHTSA) web page to find out if there is an active recall for your vehicle.

 The California lemon law stipulates that the auto manufacturer must repair your Jeep as long as the original manufacturer’s warranty is in force.
 The dealer or manufacturer must engage in “reasonable attempts” to repair your Jeep.
 If the problem cannot be remedied within a reasonable number of attempts, state law mandates that the Jeep shall be repurchased or replaced by the manufacturer.
-The California lemon law applies to all types of motor vehicles still under the original manufacturer’s warranty.
-It does not apply to extended warranty contracts or service contracts.
+The California lemon law applies to all types of motor vehicles, including motorcycles.
+If you’ve had an issue with a motorcycle under warranty, it may be helpful to consult a motorcycle accident lawyer.
+However, this law does not apply to extended warranty contracts or service contracts.

 To prevail in a Jeep lemon law claim, you will have to demonstrate that you attempted repeatedly to repair the problem (that’s why you want to keep all receipts, work orders and used parts from each one of your repair appointments).
 State law does not define “reasonable attempts” with precision, but there are guidelines that help determine whether you have a lemon Jeep.
 The California new-car Lemon Law says you may have an eligible Jeep in the following circumstances: